 Now in order for this banana bread to work you first need overripe bananas.
 If you think about it a banana is really quite a weird kind of fruit.
 Green it is inedible and has no taste whatsoever, beautiful and yellow it is delicious sweet and good and just a little bit further it is a horrible texture.
 Horrible texture with brown spots.
 Eat one banana and it apparently stops you going to the toilet, eat too many and you’ll be on the toilet all the time.

-I only really like a banana when it is nice and pretty and yellow, but if you’re baking with them it’s a different story.
+I only really like a banana when it is nice and pretty and yellow, but if you’re baking with them as with this banana bread it’s a different story.
 The browner the better.
 I’m sure there are recipes out there that use a green banana but for the ones I know it’s brown.

 There are many types of banana and most you can’t really find here.
 You have the standard yellow ones as we know them, but in addition you have banana’s that are really only suitable for baking and cooking, you have apple banana, red banana and baby bananas and many more.

 For this delicious banana cake you need regular bananas.
 Although if you live in an area that also has different kinds of bananas, I’m sure you could use those.
 Except the plantains probably.
 Never tried to make banana bread with those.

 Making this banana bread is pretty straightforward.
 I used about 300 gram of pureed banana, which – depending on the size of your bananas – is roughly 4-5 bananas.
 I recently also made a vegan banana bread which turned out really good.